-Study space on all floors is available for use by any UNC Kenan-Flagler student, including undergraduate business students, Master of Accounting Students, PhD students and MBA students.
+Study space on all floors is available for use by any UNC Kenan-Flagler student, including undergraduate business students, Master of Science in Management, PhD students and MBA students.
 Note: This policy applies to all floors in McColl Building except the fourth floor.